BZoennchen/Pages/_posts/2024-02-03-musical-interrogation-IV.md

 Transformers were introduced in 2017 by the authors of *Attention Is All You Need* {% cite vaswani:2017 %} to basically replace *recurrency* with *attention*.

 One of the problems with RNNs is that they can forget information that is further back in the sequence.
-While more sophisticated architectures, such as LSTMs {% cite hochreiter:1997 %} and *gated recurrent units* (GRUs) {% cite chung2014 %} partially, addressed this problem, they still struggle with long term dependecies.
+While more sophisticated architectures, such as LSTMs {% cite hochreiter:1997 %} and *gated recurrent units* (GRUs) {% cite chung2014 %} partially, addressed this problem, they still struggle with long term dependencies.
 The idea that intermediate representations in the RNN should be exploited to produce the output led to the *attention mechanism* {% cite bahdanau:2014 %} and, in the end, to the transformer architecture {% cite vaswani:2017 %}.
 The transformer avoids the problem of vanishing or exploding gradients by avoiding recurrency, that is, by utilizing the whole sequence in parallel.

 Today, all successful large language model (LLMs) utilize the transformer architecture.
 It brought us ChatGPT (based on GPT-3 {% cite brown:2020 %} and GPT-4 {% cite openai:2023 bubeck:2023 %}), LLaMA {% cite touvron:2023 %}, LLaMA 2 {% cite touvron:2023b %}, BERT {% cite devlin:2019 %} and many fine-tuned derivates such as Codex {% cite chen:2021 %} .
-In the domain of symbolic music, transformers where also employed.
+In the domain of symbolic music, transformers were also employed.
 Examples are the Music Transformer {% cite huang:2018 %}, the Pop Music Transformer {% cite huang:2020 %}, multi-track music generation {% cite ens:2020 %}, piano inpainting {% cite hadjeres:2021 %}, Theme Transformer {% cite shih:2022 %} and more.
 Furthermore there are transformers, such as MusicGen {% cite copet:2023 %} that generate audio output directly.

-While there is an intuitive explanation of the attention mechanism, it is still unclear why exaclty the transformer is so effective---there is no rigorous mathematical proof.
+While there is an intuitive explanation of the attention mechanism, it is still unclear why exactly the transformer is so effective---there is no rigorous mathematical proof.
 It is well-known how their components work and what mathematical operations are performed, but it is very hard to interpret the seemingly emerging power when all the small parts work together.
 One source of their effectiveness is that they relate tokens to other tokens more directly (without a hidden state which washes away the information) and the independence of multiple execution paths make them especially suitable for the exploitation of multicore processors such as GPUs and TPUs.
 However, looking at the whole sequence at once comes at a cost: computation and memory complexity!